Ask your plant question

 For a chemical agent, you can try Dexol indoors.
 This is a systemic product so apply to both the leaves and your soil.
 The plant will take up the chemical from the soil

-...for aphids and most other pests except scale insects.
+For aphids and many other pests except scale insects.
 Pyrethrum is organic, derived from chrysanthemum flowers, and is sold in a concentrate.
 A small capful in a pint of water in your sprayer knocks out the bad guys pronto.
 Pyrethrum concentrate is sold under a variety of names so read the label and try to buy pure pyrethrum concentrate

 Avoiding trouble before it starts